-• Blocks that have been harvested in a specific year without their maximum allowable cut (MAC) having been achieved (usually at the end of the year) may be resubmitted and re-approved for another year for the continuation of harvesting activities (i.e. the block is not closed), under the condition that the harvestable quota for these blocks be limited to the remainder of the volume that was granted in the first instance/approval.
-Re-entry of blocks is limited to a maximum period of two years.
+- Blocks that have been harvested in a specific year without their maximum allowable cut (MAC) having been achieved (usually at the end of the year) may be resubmitted and reapproved for another year for the continuation of harvesting activities (i.e. the block is not closed), under the condition that the harvestable quota for these blocks be limited to the remainder of the volume that was granted in the first instance/approval.